Count-T/Pokemon-Project/README.md

-# React-Boilerplate
-My Variation of React Boiler Plate

-# Dependencies
+# POKEMON PROJECT

-1. Material UI Core, Styles and Icons
+1. Used Pokedex api